tartley/missile-commander/README.md

 # Refactors

+* Bases should be parented to the World, then Ground wouldn't need to know about Mouse
+  Then I think that unlocks the following:
 * World mentioned some dependency that isn't injected.
 Do that in World, too.
 * Abandon the -y transform
 * Delete the useless World node?